Skip to content

 Apply these questions during project initiation or as part of an AI Impact Assessment.
 Work through them in order — each positive answer determines the outcome.

-If Yes
+QuestionIf Yes

-1. Does the system use subliminal manipulation, social scoring, banned biometrics, untargeted facial scraping, workplace/school emotion inference, or real-time public biometric identification for law enforcement?
+1. Does the system use subliminal manipulation, social scoring, banned biometrics, untargeted facial scraping, workplace/school emotion inference, or real-time public biometric identification for law enforcement?Prohibited.
+Stop — no compliance pathway exists.

-2. Is the system a safety component of, or itself a product governed by, EU product harmonisation legislation in Annex I, and does that product require third-party conformity assessment?
+2. Is the system a safety component of, or itself a product governed by, EU product harmonisation legislation in Annex I, and does that product require third-party conformity assessment?High risk under Article 6(1).
+Articles 8–17 obligations apply plus sector conformity assessment.

-3. Does the system fall within any of the eight Annex III use-case categories (biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice)?
+3. Does the system fall within any of the eight Annex III use-case categories (biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, justice)?Potentially high risk.
+Proceed to Questions 4 and 5.

-4. Does the system perform profiling of natural persons (automated processing to evaluate work performance, economic situation, health, preferences, behaviour, location)?
+4. Does the system perform profiling of natural persons (automated processing to evaluate work performance, economic situation, health, preferences, behavior, location)?High risk regardless of anything else.
+Article 6(3) does not apply.
+Articles 8–17 obligations apply.

-5. Does the system perform only a narrow procedural task, improve a previously completed human activity, detect patterns without replacing human assessment, or perform only a preparatory task?
+5. Does the system perform only a narrow procedural task, improve a previously completed human activity, detect patterns without replacing human assessment, or perform only a preparatory task?Potentially not high risk under Article 6(3).
+Document the reasoning, register in EU database under Article 49(2), and review whenever scope changes.

-6. Does the system interact directly with users, generate synthetic content, or infer emotions?
+6. Does the system interact directly with users, generate synthetic content, or infer emotions?Limited risk under Article 50.
+Transparency and disclosure obligations apply.

-Minimal risk.
-No EU AI Act obligations, but organisational governance may still apply.
+7. None of the above?Minimal risk.
+No EU AI Act obligations, but organizational governance may still apply.

 Right-Sizing for Your Situation

 The formality of classification work should match your context.
-A team doing a first-ever AI project in an Annex III area needs a guided framework; an organisation running a portfolio of AI projects needs a classification process integrated into standard intake and approval workflows.
+A team doing a first-ever AI project in an Annex III area needs a guided framework; an organization running a portfolio of AI projects needs a classification process integrated into standard intake and approval workflows.

 Framework References

-• EU AI Act (Regulation (EU) 2024/1689) — Article 5 (prohibited practices), Article 6 (classification rules: 6(1) Annex I safety components; 6(2) Annex III use cases; 6(3) downward self-classification conditions; profiling override), Article 7 (Commission power to amend Annex III), Articles 8–17 (high-risk system requirements), Article 49(2) (registration obligation for self-classified non-high-risk systems), Article 50 (limited-risk transparency obligations), Article 80 (market surveillance challenge to non-high-risk classification), Article 99 (penalties for misclassification).
+EU AI Act (Regulation (EU) 2024/1689) — Article 5 (prohibited practices), Article 6 (classification rules for high-risk systems, Article 6(3) downward self-classification conditions, profiling override), Articles 8–17 (high-risk compliance obligations), Article 49(2) (EU database registration), Article 50 (limited-risk transparency obligations), Article 80 (market surveillance challenge), Article 99 (penalties).
 Core framework for all four tiers and the Article 6(3) mechanism.

 This article is part of AIPMO’s Frameworks series.
-See also: AI Impact Assessments | EU AI Act: Implementation Timeline | The PM’s Guide to NIST AI RMF | ISO 42001 for Project Managers
+See also: AI Impact Assessments | EU AI Act Timeline | The PM’s Guide to NIST AI RMF | ISO 42001 for Project Managers